-This document applies to Hardware Versions VBD-04-0100 and VBD-04-0102 with Firmware Version 4.7.1.
-Within this document references to "the module" or "Luna PCI-e cryptographic module" encompass all versions of the Luna PCI-e 3000 and the Luna PCI-e 7000 products.
+This document applies to Hardware Version VBD-03-0100 with Firmware Version 4.7.1.
+Within this document references to "the module" or "Luna PCI cryptographic module" encompass both the Luna PCI 3000 and the Luna PCI 7000 versions of the product.